dbt-labs/docs.getdbt.com/website/docs/tutorial/1a-setting-up-bigquery.md

         3. Click “Create” then “Continue”

-## Welcome to dbt Learn on dbt Cloud!
+## Test Your Connection on dbt Cloud

 <LoomVideo id="df61a23b29974710b67088514f895aa5" />